NanoComp/meep/doc/docs/Scheme_User_Interface.md

 —
 Add a bunch of `force-region`s to the current simulation (initializing the fields if they have not yet been initialized), telling Meep to accumulate the appropriate field Fourier transforms for `nfreq` equally spaced frequencies covering the frequency range `fcen-df/2` to `fcen+df/2`.
 Return a *force object*, which you can pass to the functions below to get the force spectrum, etcetera.

-As for flux regions, you normally use `add-force` via statements like:
+As for force regions, you normally use `add-force` via statements like:

 ```scm
 (define Fx (add-force ...))